Learn how to make the coolest toy for kids right now, a Fidget Spinner, at home easily and without skate bearings!

 DIY Fidget Spinners without Skate Bearings

-Using a drill bit a bit larger than the width of your toothpick, create a hole in the center of your spinners.
+Using a drill bit larger than the width of your toothpick, create a hole in the center of your spinners.

 DIY Fidget Spinners without Skate Bearings